-Other custom functions and settings not listed in this manual can be programmed via the infrared IR programmer unit.
-Please refer to the IR Programmer manual or contact Magnetek field service for more details.
+Other custom functions and settings not listed in this manual can be programmed via the infrared IR programmer unit, such as the system serial number, frequency range, relay output status feedback, new and updated functions, and many others.
+Please contact Magnetek field service for more details.